Tunis, Tunisia

 #

-- It's customary to eat with your right hand, as the left hand is considered unclean.
+- Hand Etiquette: It's common to eat with your right hand, as the left hand is traditionally considered unclean.

 #